Cells of the Immune System are “stem cell, T cell, B cell, NK cell, Macrophages, Dendric cell”.

 vi) Prevention of infection – The vital role of macrophages is to prevent the infection.
 Deficiency of phagocytosis causes granulomatous disease, in which the patient succumbs to recurrent bacterial infection even though the T and B cell functions remain normal.

-It is a mononuclear leukocyte that mediates humoral or cell-mediated immunity.
-Lymphocyte a white blood cell involved in specific immune responses.
+It Contains (20-40% of total leucocytes), It is a mononuclear leukocyte that mediates humoral or cell-mediated immunity.
+A lymphocyte is a white blood cell involved in specific immune responses.
 Lymphocytes are derived from lymphoid stem cells located in the bone marrow.
 Lymphocytes are the central cells of the immune system they are the immunological attributes of diversity and specificity of memory of self and non-self recognition.
 The lymphocytes constitute 20-40% of the body’s WBCs and 99% of the cells in the lymph.
 These lymphocytes continually circulate in the blood and lymph and they are capable of migrating into tissue spaces and in the lymphoid organs.
 Lymphocytes are not phagocytic but play a key role in specific immunity.

 Types of lymphocytes – Lymphocytes include – B-cells, T cells, and NK cells